swfiua/gotu/docs/about.rst

 go read the book, the first chapter at least, I am here for questions.

-If anything here does not make sense, it is more than likely that I have got something spectacularly wrong here.
-Check the source first.
+If anything here does not make sense, it is more than likely that I have got something spectacularly wrong.

+Check the source first, it is well worth a read.

 Christopher Zeeman
 ==================